MicrosoftDocs/cloud-adoption-framework/docs/digital-estate/5-rs-of-rationalization.md

 Also known as a *lift and shift* migration, a rehost effort moves a current state asset to the chosen cloud provider with minimal change to the overall architecture.

-Common drivers might include:
+Common drivers might be to:

-- Reducing capital expense.
+- Reduce capital expense.
-- Freeing up datacenter space.
+- Free up datacenter space.
-- Achieving rapid return on investment in the cloud.
+- Achieve rapid return on investment in the cloud.

 Quantitative analysis factors are: